rombrew/phobia/README.md

 ## Current Status

 Now we can declare that PMC is ready to use in most applications.
-But there is still a lot of unresolved issues.
+But there are still some unresolved issues.
 It may be difficult to configure the PMC for a specific motor.

 There are a few videos about PMC on [youtube](https://www.youtube.com/channel/UCuSexDRnJVpbnZxfqPS3Eew).